jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft OneDrive/List files.md

 updatedAt: Wed Mar 05 2025 14:37:02 GMT+0000 (Coordinated Universal Time)
 ---

 Often there is a requirement to list files or get one specific file from OneDrive and then interact with that file(s), whether for viewing, updating, deleting, or even downloading.
-The file's details are pulled to the device using the local data provider, after which you can work with the file, showing it in a list.&#x20;
+The file's details are pulled to the device using the local data provider, after which you can work with the file, showing it in a list.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-fQMd2jWXuKDfELt-g5drO-20250305-143658.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-fQMd2jWXuKDfELt-g5drO-20250305-143658.png" size="34" width="1224" height="2466" position="center" caption="List OneDrive files" alt="List OneDrive files"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-fQMd2jWXuKDfELt-g5drO-20250305-143658.png" size="34" position="center" caption="List OneDrive files" alt="List OneDrive files"}

 ## Properties